Tutorial

 The internal guider is used to correct for small errors in a mount’s tracking like any guider software.
 This guider is build-in and doesn’t require an external program.
 The guider takes short exposures with the guide camera.
 From the star movements in the images if calculates the drift and send corrections to the mount to compensate.
 Note that it can not correct for the fast effects by seeing.
 So the right ascension and declination will always fluctuate typically about one arc seconds (or 0.4 pixels at 2.5 “/px) as indicated by the standard deviation values in the XY-graph.

-Note: The tab internal guider will only be visible if you select the internal guider for guiding in preferences, auto-guiding
+Note: The tab internal guider will only be visible if you select the internal guider for guiding in preferences, auto-guiding and a guide camera in device setup, guide camera.

 Prior to use the internal guider requires a system calibration.
 During system calibration the guider will take an image, detect stars and then send guide pulses to the mount in direction East, West, North and South.
 Then it takes a second image and measures the movement of the same stars.
 By this it knows the effectiveness of the mount guide pulses and the orientation of the guider camera.
 This calibration takes a few minutes maximum.
-Once the calibration is done no more calibration is required unless you change something in your setup like binning setting, a new camera or telescope.
-The calibration is saved with the CCDCiel settings.
+The calibration will be done in two phases.
+As soon the calibration phase one is finished without errors you can start guiding.

-Set in tab Camera the guider exposure time to a value between 3 and 5 seconds.
+Set in tab camera the guider exposure time to a value between 3 and 5 seconds.
 Start a simple looping with the Loop button and check if the guider camera is in focus and some stars are visible.
 Stop the loop and go to the Guider tab and click on button Calibrate.
 After a few minutes maximum the calibration should be completed.

-Guiding is started with the Guide button in the first tab Guider.
+Guiding is started with the Guide button in the first tab guider.
 Star detection is fully automatic.
 Even if guiding is interrupted by a cloud, the guiding software will recover automatically and continue with guiding unless an other action is programmed in a sequence.

 For control there are two settings available for both right ascension and declination.